codingtony/docker/README.md

 * mule : based on codingtony/java and installs a vanilla version of Mule ESB 3.5.0
 * tomcat7 : based on codingtony/tomcat7 and installs a vanilla version of Tomcat 7.0.54
 * rhodecode : the source management platform for Git and Mercurial repository  (v.
 1.7.2)
-* artifactory : A popular opensource repository manager for Maven and others (yum, ivy, etc)
+* artifactory : A popular opensource repository manager for Maven

 ##Planned